AwkwardTurtle42/AwkwardTurtle42.github.io/Running/GMGuidance.md

 Use flavor and style to make NPCs stand out, not everything needs unique attributes or abilities.

-Special abilities or weapons can have abilities that trigger on Critical Damage.
+Special abilities or weapons can have abilities that trigger on Wounds.